PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 12:54:46
+Last updated: 2024-04-05 12:55:56
-Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw
+Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell